web-blaster/XESSGLOBAL-Productapp/README.md

 All project assets (database and API collection) are available inside the assets folder.

 Make sure to run npm run dev to compile CSS/JS using Vite.

+User this email and password to access the system 'email'  - admin@example.com
+'password' - password123